jsonch/switchproxy/README.md

-OFX-like proxy between a switch and controller.

-This is a hybrid openflow proxy / packet processor designed to run on a switch.
+This is a hybrid openflow proxy and packet processor designed to run on a switch.
 It proxies the OpenFlow connection between a switch manager (i.e., the OVS agent) and a controller, and also has a fast path connection to the switch's forwarding engine, which lets it do packet processing without the overhead of the control path.

 ### Usage: